Shampoo (film): Release

+A screening of Shampoo was held in New York City on February 10, 1975.
+The guests included Warren Beatty, Andy Warhol, Salvador Dali, Amanda Lear, Sylvia Miles, John Fairchild, and Maureen Stapleton.

-Shampoo premiered in New York City on February 11, 1975.
+The film premiered in New York City on February 11, 1975.

 Reception

 Upon its release, the film generally received positive reviews from critics who lauded its talented cast and sharp, satirical writing.
 Praise was not universal; some critics, including Roger Ebert, pronounced it a disappointment.

+Critic Pauline Kael of The New Yorker gave the film an overall positive review claiming the film is "a bigger picture in retrospect," while Walter Goodman of The New York Times said that "Ashby shows that he has a good memory for a couple of decades of cinematic clichés."
+Bob Colacello of Interview said that Shampoo is "the best movie to come out of New Hollywood yet."

 Commercially, Shampoo was a great success.
 Produced on a budget of $4 million, the film grossed $49,407,734 domestically and $60 million at the worldwide box office.
 It earned an estimated $23.9 million in North American rentals, making it the third-highest-grossing film of 1975, beaten only by Jaws and One Flew Over the Cuckoo's Nest.

 Accolades

 Legacy

-From reviews compiled retrospectively, review aggregation website Rotten Tomatoes gives the film a score of 65% based on 37 reviews, with an average score of 6.6/10.
+From reviews compiled retrospectively, review aggregation website Rotten Tomatoes gives the film a score of 74% based on 104 reviews, with an average score of 6.8/10.
 The site's consensus reads: "Shampoo trains a darkly comic lens on post-Nixon America, aiming at—and often hitting—an array of timely targets".
 The film is recognized by American Film Institute in these lists: